oskardudycz/event-driven.io/content/posts/2023-01-15--how_to_validate_business_logic/index.en.md

 As with everything, this pattern also has its name [Smart Constructor](https://wiki.haskell.org/Smart_constructors).
 It comes from functional programming, but as you see, even in the imperative world, it makes a lot of sense.

-**After creating a command or query instance, we know it's correct.** By _correct_, I mean that it fulfils the basic assumptions like: all required fields have assigned values, fields have correct types, validations like start date is earlier than end date, etc. It is crucial not to do sophisticated domain logic validation here but semantic one.
+**After creating a command or query instance, we know it's correct.** By _correct_, I mean that it fulfils the basic assumptions like: all required fields have assigned values, fields have correct types, validations like product item quantity is positive, etc. It is crucial not to do sophisticated domain logic validation here but semantic one.

 You may also notice that I've used [records types](/en/notes_about_csharp_records_and_nullable_reference_types/).
 That means that instances of these classes will be immutable.
 Most languages nowadays allow defining such structures, e.g. [Java also has records](https://openjdk.org/jeps/395), TypesScript [readonly types](https://www.typescriptlang.org/docs/handbook/utility-types.html#readonlytype) and functional languages have that by default.
 Why is it so important?